nikolai-cardinal/Payroll/docs/PBP_Calculation_Logic.md

             *   **Class 1:** (Formerly Apprentice)
                 *   Overview: Entry-level tech in training.
 Works alongside senior techs.
 Focused on learning safety, process, and basics of the trade.
                 *   PBP: Not eligible.
+                *   **Important:** While Class 1 techs do not receive PBP directly when their payroll is processed, they ARE counted in team splits as Assistants.
+This ensures higher class techs don't receive payment for work done by Class 1 assistants.
                 *   *(Other Spiffs: Yard sign/review eligible, regular spiffs not eligible).*
             *   **Class 2 – Service Technician:**
                 *   Overview: Runs basic service and maintenance calls with oversight.
 Begins handling customer-facing interactions.